hydra/iced/examples/tabbed_document_ui/README.md

 	- [ ] Language dropdown, choose between at least 2 languages (e.g. English and Spanish).
         - [ ] Changing the language should cause all UI text to be immediately displayed in the selected language without requiring a restart.
 - Tab bar
-	- [ ] When all the tabs won't fit in the title, there must be some controls to allow them all to be selected, e.g. `<` and `>` buttons, or `V` dropdown.
+	- [x] When all the tabs won't fit in the window, there must be some controls to allow them all to be selected, e.g. `<` and `>` buttons, or `V` dropdown, or scrollable.
 	- [x] Selecting a tab changes the content area below the tab bar.
 	- [ ] Must be obvious which tab is selected when there are only two tabs.
-	- [ ] Each tab should be closable (e.g. an `X` button on the tab or right-click on tab to show a context menu with `Close`)
+	- [x] Each tab should be closable (e.g. an `X` button on the tab or right-click on tab to show a context menu with `Close`)
-	- [ ] When a tab is closed, the next most recently used tab is made active.
+	- [x] When a tab is closed, the next most recently used tab is made active.
 - Tab content
 	- [x] Displays the content for the tab.
 	- [x] Each tab content must maintain it's state, without expensive re-loads/refreshing of the state, no re-loading of files.